eaccooper5/python-api-challenge/README.md

 This project was completed by Erin Cooper with advice from Rythm Ahir about api requests and data in WeatherPy and help with linear regression functions.
 Additional help from AskBCS for assistance with API calls for the hotel_df section.

 ## Challenges
 In WeatherPy many of the linear regression plots would not display the equation, although the first plot did.
 I attempted to circumvent this issue by experiementing with different variable names to call the line equation but none of those worked, so I instead added code to print the line equation alongside each plot's -rvalue.
-Additional challenges calling the geoapify api.
+Additional challenges calling the geoapify api until I figured out that I needed to call "accommodation" to find hotels.

 ## Contact
 If there are any questions or concerns, I can be reached at: